jvwong/pc_guide_enrichment_workflow_ii_app/README.md

 # pc-app-scaffold

 A scaffold for [Pathway Commons](http://www.pathwaycommons.org/) app components.
+This is a clone of the [slush-js](https://github.com/maxkfranz/slush-js) scaffold that is modified to reflect our specific app requirements.

+> The generated project has live reloading on code changes.
+The live reloading has been tweaked to be very fast to maximise productivity.
+You write all your JS as normal JS (with ES2015/ES6 support).
+You write all your CSS as normal CSS (with CSS4 support).
+You also get all the niceties of a modern stack with the productivity of a build system.

 ## Features